Meta Knight: Other appearances

 Meta Knight has made several appearances outside of the Kirby video game series, including the 1994–2006 manga Hoshi no Kirby: Dedede de Pupupu na Monogatari written by Hirokazu Hikawa and published by Shogakukan in CoroCoro Comic.
-He also appears in the ongoing Enterbrain's Hoshi no Kirby: Kirby to Dedede no Pupupu Nikki manga written by Noboru Matsuyama and published in Famitsu DS+Wii (originally called Famitsu DS+Cube+Advance), and in the Asami Taniguchi manga Hoshi no Kirby: Moretsu Pupupuawā! published in Bessatsu CoroCoro Comic, where he is a main character.
-He is also featured in the 2012 Yuki Kawakami manga by Shogakukan, Hoshi no Kirby: Pack to Daibaku Show.
-In the 2001–2003 anime Kirby: Right Back at Ya! he is a main character.
-In the series he is the last surviving member of the Galaxy Soldier Army, made up of "Star Warriors".
-He also makes various appearances in the restaurant chain known as Kirby Café, where he is featured in various food dishes.
+In the anime Kirby: Right Back at Ya! he is the last surviving member of the Galaxy Soldier Army, made up of "Star Warriors" and ninjas.
+He also makes various appearances in the restaurant chain known as Kirby Café.